shinokada/createprops/README.md

 1. All exported props must end with `;`

 The script uses `;` to split lines.
-If you are using VS code, it automatically inserts `;` at the end of each line when you save it.
+If you are using VS code, it automatically inserts `;` at the end of each line when you save a file.

 ```js
 // 💩 no ; at the end